thihanmoekyaw/thihanmoekyaw.github.io/about/index.md

 ## Projects & Research Experiences

 At the University of Illinois at Urbana-Champaign, I worked on a project for Terrorist Network Detection.
 I collaborated with Industrial Engineering students to create a machine learning model to classify and analyze potential networks between terrorist organizations using over 18,000 terrorist events.
-In UIC, I worked with fermilab (along with ME and IE students) to build a proof-of-concept robot for the maintainance of the [NuMI system](https://en.wikipedia.org/wiki/NuMI) using deep lerning for machine vision.
+In UIC, I worked with fermilab (along with ME and IE students) to build a proof-of-concept robot for the maintenance of the [NuMI system](https://en.wikipedia.org/wiki/NuMI) using deep learning for machine vision.

 ## Connecting with me